EthanAbdoo3/HC26-Abdoo-Ethan-Senior-Project/docs/proposal.md

 - Accelevents
     - Accelevents is a platform that helps schools and organizations run events more easily.
 It takes care of things like registration, ticketing, event schedules, and check-in, while also giving tools for polls, Q&A, and networking.
 It works for in-person, online, or hybrid events and makes it simple to organize and track everything in one place.I like the idea of this site and I might use it for some **formatting**.[5]

+- Modern Campus
+    - Modern Campus Involve is a platform that helps colleges boost student involvement by making it easy to run and promote campus activities and student groups.
+It gives students tools to find organizations and events that match their interests, while letting staff track participation, send reminders, and see analytics to improve engagement and retention.
+This is the closest thing to what I want my app to be like.
+[6]

+- OrgSync
+    - OrgSync is a campus engagement platform that connects students with campus organizations, events, and programs in one online hub.
+Students can search for and join clubs, RSVP to events, track their involvement, and manage their profiles.
+Meanwhile, student organization leaders can post events, manage membership, create forms, and communicate with members more easily.
+This is similar to te club side of my app.[7]

 ## References

 - [1] iCommunify, “iCommunify – Your Student Club & Event Platform,” iCommunify, 2025.
 [Online].
 Available: https://icommunify.com [Accessed: Sept.
 4, 2025].